kmohrf/stroll.js/README.md

 ```

 stroll returns native Promises.
 It resolves to an object once scrolling is complete.
 The object contains a single
-property named `was_cancelled` that indicates if scrolling was completed (in case stroll was called again
+property named `wasCancelled` that indicates if scrolling was completed (in case stroll was called again
 before it finished it’s `false`).

 stroll’s first argument can be a number (absolute position in viewport on _primary scroll axis_), a selector string,